-2.8 Road Type Distribution
+2.7 Road Type Distribution

-For the NJTPA counties the fraction of travel that occurs on each road type is generated by the PPSUITE software based on outputs from the NJTPA regional transportation model and VMT aggregation by facility type.
+For the NJTPA and SJTPO counties the fraction of travel that occurs on each road type is generated by the PPSUITE software based on outputs from each MPO's regional transportation model and VMT aggregation by facility type.
+The DVRPC road type distribution is generated similarly, however PPSUITE is not used.

-2.9 Source Type Population
+2.8 Source Type Population